 The identification and removal of such obstacles should be a priority for people responsible for knowledge management in any company.
 Unfortunately, this is not always an easy task.
 If the problem is not in the tools, but in the organizational culture, the desired goals will not be achieved quickly.
 It is not easy or quick to build trust in a company or to overcome employee doubts and fears – including those related to maintaining employment.
 The reasons for such a state of affairs can be found in inappropriate management and leadership styles, poor communication, training negligence, or the lack of properly designed incentive systems.
 Current incentives usually reward results and not knowledge.

 What initiatives should you consider?
 First of all, building a knowledge base, i.e. a centralized system in which procedures, instructions, valuable experience, or solutions to known problems will be collected.
-Guidelines may apply to any kind of knowledge transfer, for example, teaching employees how to use Microsoft 365 to store documents.
 Periodic team meetings, forums, or platforms for large scale experience exchange would also be extremely effective.
 The latter is perfectly suitable for dispersed teams and organizations employing hundreds of employees.